 Also, if you feel like heading out of the city center, you can jump on one of the last remaining tramways, the Setagaya Line, which will take you to the 世田谷代官屋敷 Setagaya Daikan Yashiki Setagaya Daikan’s Residence – home of a family of town magistrates in the Edo Period.
 On the premises, you’ll find two kura and a local history museum.
 Actually, you can find them throughout the city, but sadly they tend to be covered in aluminum siding because it’s cheaper than maintaining them properly.
 As a result, you may not even notice them even if they’re right in front of you.

-Of course, if you want a personal tour, just hit me over at JapanThis.Tours.
+Of course, if you want a personal tour, just hit me up over at JapanThis.Tours.
 I’m probably the foremost English-speaking authority on kura.
 And if traditional Japanese architecture is your thing, we should be friends.